Megaupload's Dotcom loses case to access extradition evidence

 The evidence in question refers to documents included in Dotcom’s belongings, including laptops and hard drives, which were seized when the New Zealand government in 2012 arrested the internet tycoon at his mansion near Auckland in a SWAT team-style raid requested by U.S. authorities.

-U.S. attorney Ira Rothken, a member of Dotcom’s legal team, said that the ruling was “quite robust,” adding it could put the defense at a disadvantage at the extradition hearing.
+U.S. attorney Ira Rothken, a member of Dotcom’s legal team, said that the ruling was “quite robust,” adding it could put the defence at a disadvantage at the extradition hearing.

 “We have a much higher hurdle because of today’s ruling in getting disclosures, and that will impact the fairness of the hearing,” Rothken told Reuters.